wso2/docs-open-banking/en/docs/advanced/dynamic-client-registration-configuration.md

 ```

 3. If you have modified the Application Listener interface, for example, adding OAuth 2.0 properties or for data
-publishing requirements, the Application Listener invokes methods that are overridden from a class Add the following
+publishing requirements, the Application Listener invokes methods that are overridden from a class.
+Add the following
 tag with the name of the class that is extended to so.
 ``` xml
 [open_banking.dcr]